 The owner of Spinners, Stephen S. Cline, pleaded guilty yesterday to charges relating to the operation of an illegal casino.

-Attorney Brad Koffel of The Koffel Law Firm represented Stephen S. Cline, owner of Pickaway County Skilled Gaming LLC aka “Spinners”, as he faced charges relating to the operation of an illegal casino.
+Attorney Brad Koffel of Koffel Brininger Nesbitt represented Stephen S. Cline, owner of Pickaway County Skilled Gaming LLC aka “Spinners”, as he faced charges relating to the operation of an illegal casino.
 Yesterday, Cline pleaded guilty in Pickaway County Common Pleas Court.

 In August 2015, Cline was charged after police received some complaints that Spinners had slot machines that yielded cash to winners.
 In Ohio, cash-prize slot machines are illegal.
 These accusations prompted a police investigation where police seized various machines, documentation, and money.